SoftwareGuy/NodeListServer/README.md

 ## Bug Fixes, New Features, etc

--   **If you find a bug:** Please report it via the Issues ticket system.
-If you know NodeJS-flavoured Javascript and ***think that you can fix it*** then I'd really appreciate a pull request!
+-   **Found a bug?** Please report it via the Issues ticket system.
+If you ***think that you can fix it*** then give it a shot.
+I'd really appreciate a pull request!
--   **Refactors, Improvements, Tweaks:** I'm all ears to improvements and refinements.
-Please open a issue and suggest your modifications or fork this project, improve it, then open a PR.
+-   **Refactors, Improvements, Tweaks:** Improvements and refinements are welcome - open a issue and suggest your modifications or fork this project, improve it, then shoot in a PR.
--   **Ooh, shiny new features:** New features are carefully considered.
-I try to follow the KISS prinicible, which helps not only keep code clean but doesn't bloat the end product.
+-   **Ooh, shiny new feature:** New features are carefully considered.
+NodeLS tries not to be a bloated end product, but some features are nice to have...

 ## Setup

 ### Docker Support

+***TODO: Review docker support and update it***

 If you want to have everything handled for you and you're running a linux server, see [the Docker support documentation](DOCKER-SUPPORT.md) file for more info.
 Please note that this will require some additional setup.

 ### Requirements

-1. NodeJS 16 or newer LTS (**download and install it first before trying to run this code**)
+1. Node 16 or newer (most recent LTS is recommended)
 2. A server instance, be it Windows or Linux
 3. Some knowledge about programming, fair amount of patience and Git-fu

-**Make sure your installation of NodeJS 12.x LTS is functional before continuing!**
+**Make sure your installation of Node is functional before continuing!**

 ## Installation

 ### Git Clone Method
 1. Run this in the console of your operating system where you want the code to be placed (for example, `C:\NodeListServer`).
 ```
 git clone https://github.com/SoftwareGuy/NodeListServer .
 ```